RPGHacker/asar/README.md

   xkas' assume db, but that command has a very weird syntax, and since no other part of assume is planned for Asar, I prefer syntax that makes sense over backwards compatibility with a grand total of zero patches.)
-- norom: Like hirom and lorom, this one determines which SNES address corresponds to which PC address.
-In norom, the SNES address is equal to the PC address.
-It's highly recommended to use the base command and a macro implementing a mapper with this one.
-- sa1rom: Implements the SA-1 mapper.
-To tell which banks are mapped in, use sa1rom 0,1,4,6 (maximum is 7); the default is 0,1,2,3.
-- sfxrom: Tells Asar to use the SuperFX mapper.
-- exlorom: Implements the ExLoROM mapper.
-- exhirom: Implements the ExHiROM mapper.
 - @include, @includefrom: Tells that an asm file may not be assembled directly, but must be included from another file. @includefrom tells which file it's supposed to be included from, though it doesn't verify that it really is included from this file.
 It's just a sanity check.